-The Puyallup Fair (formerly the Western Washington Fair) is the largest attraction held in all of Washington State, and attending is a regular tradition for tons of people from the entire Puget Sound region.
+The Washington State Fair (formerly the Puyallup Fair) is the largest attraction held in all of Washington State and attending is a regular tradition for tons of people from the entire Puget Sound region.

 Suggested Reading: Best Things to do at the Puyallup Fair

 The fair takes place on the Puyallup Fairgrounds in Puyallup, which is about 35 miles south of Seattle and 10 miles east of Tacoma, and is also home to the Puyallup Spring Fair, Oktoberfest, and Victorian Country Christmas, as well as other events throughout the year.
 The Puyallup Fair has taken place since October 1900 and currently brings in more than 1 million people each year!

 Exhibit halls, barns, rides, food areas, and stages are located throughout the grounds.
 If you are not already familiar with what is where, check out this map.
 Just remember which color gate you came in—there are colored stripes on the ground that can lead you back if you don’t remember how to get there later!